AhaLabs/ahalabs.github.io/posts/wit-bringing-types-to-near-contracts.md

 ## Introducing the `wit` format

-[WebAssembly Interface Types]() seeks to solve the passing of more complex types at a low level.
+[WebAssembly Interface Types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) seeks to solve the task of passing of more complex types at a low level.

-Until this is complete the `wit-bindgen` project allows `adapters` to be generated for handling these types at boundaries.
+Until this is complete the `wit-bindgen` project created a [`.wit`](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md) format that can be used to generate the needed source "`adapters`" to handle passing the complex types.

 For example, in JavaScript strings are encoded as `UTF-16`[note], but is `UTF-8` in Rust.
 So passing the binary blob of the string from a Rust Wasm binary is not a simple copy/pasted.